MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

         Note the "-" sign only applies to the asset amount of each element of the vector.

-    - Asset snapshot just after the transition $t$:
+    - Asset snapshot at the end of the transition $t$:

         $MS^{t+} = (Tokens, 0Deposits, - \space 0Withdrawals, 0Rewards, optimal \space Stakes^t)$